The ninth and tenth books of The Bible

 - Artifact Title: Samuel only played a significant role in the beginning of the first book, then died in the middle and is not mentioned in the second.
 Those books focus more on the King David.

 - ...And That Little Girl Was Me: Nathan tells David a story about a rich man who stole a poor man's pet lamb.
-But when David expresses outrage, Nathan reveals that the rich man was an allegory for David's Uriah Gambit and lays down "The Reason You Suck" Speech speech.
+But when David expresses outrage, Nathan reveals that the rich man was an allegory for David's Uriah Gambit and lays down the "The Reason You Suck" Speech.

 - Babies Ever After: God was so pleased at Hannah giving her firstborn to His service after years of infertility that He made her quite fertile from that point on.
 She proceeds to have five more children.

-- Combat by Champion: David Versus Goliath, the most famous example in history.
+- Combat by Champion: David vs. Goliath, the most famous example in history.

 - Disproportionate Retribution: Saul getting rejected as king just because he did some of Samuel's duties may seem like this but remember that the high priest makes sure the king does God's commands to the letter.
 Saul tries to bypass this and concentrate all power on himself.
 He was a tyrant in the making.

-- Evil Prince: David's sons Amnon (raped his half-sister) and Absalom (led a rebellion).
+- The Evil Prince: David's sons Amnon (raped his half-sister) and Absalom (led a rebellion).

-- Eye Scream: Saul's first great act was saving a city under siege from a warlord who would allow them to live if they allowed him to gouge out their eyes.
+- Eye Scream: Saul's first great act was saving a city under siege from a warlord who would let them live if they allowed him to gouge out their eyes.